The Democratic Republic of Timor-Leste is situated on the island of Timor, approximately 700 km northwest of Darwin.

 Timorese workers have a positive reputation for being hard working, willing to learn, friendly and respectful.

 How to recruit workers from Timor-Leste

-To recruit workers from Timor-Leste under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Timor-Leste under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

 PALM scheme employers can recruit workers through open recruitment organised by the Secretariat of State for Vocational Training & Employment, nominations by employers and targeted recruitment.